ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 not specified, so implementations may use any unique identifier they wish for collections.

-The Leader then asynchronously begins working with the Helper to prepare the input shares satisfying the query (or continues this process, depending on the VDAF) as described in {{aggregate-flow}}, and then invokes the aggregate share request flow described in {{aggregate-share-resource}} to gather aggregate shares from Helpers.
+The Leader then asynchronously begins working with the Helper to aggregate the reports satisfying the query (or continues this process, depending on the
+VDAF) as described in {{aggregate-flow}}, and then invokes the aggregate share request flow described in {{aggregate-share-resource}} to gather aggregate shares from Helpers.